Canada–United Arab Emirates relations: Resolution

 In June 2018, Sultan Al Mansouri, the UAE's Minister of Economy, met with Marc Garneau, the Canadian Minister of Transport, in Ottawa to discuss cooperation in the air transport field.
 The meeting came during the same time where Canadian-Emirati relations seem to have improved drastically, with Canada declaring that UAE has met the status quo for visa free travel and removed its visa requirements for Emirati citizens.
-In July 2018, the years-long dispute has been resolved as Emirates Airlines and Etihad Airlines announced that they will increase their flights to Toronto 5 times a week after signing an agreement with Canadian authorities.
+In July 2018, the years-long dispute has been resolved as Emirates and Etihad Airlines announced that they will increase their flights to Toronto 5 times a week after signing an agreement with Canadian authorities.

-In April 2023, Canada and the UAE signed another bilateral agreement that allows up to 21 more weekly flights between the two countries; both Emirates Airlines and Etihad Airlines announced that they will further increase their flights to 7 times a week (daily) to Toronto.
+In April 2023, Canada and the UAE signed another bilateral agreement that allows up to 21 more weekly flights between the two countries; both Emirates and Etihad Airlines announced that they will further increase their flights to 7 times a week (daily) to Toronto, and as of July 2026 both airlines fly Airbus A380s on their Toronto flights.